DarVoid/pro_final_docker_images/README.md

 ```sh
 $ docker-machine ip
 ```
-Finally, introduce the ip on a web broswer with the respective port.
+Introduce the ip on a web broswer with the respective port.

 Further information about the notebook in [here](https://hub.docker.com/r/liaad/time-matters).
-### To use jupyter notebook for py_heideltime:
+### To use Jupyter Notebook for py_heideltime:

 Pull time-matters image from Docker Hub:
 ```sh